 Our Affordable Housing Program (AHP) provides grants to assist in the purchase, construction, or rehabilitation of housing for lower-income households.
 All grants are funded through our member financial institutions to affordable housing sponsors or developers or to homebuyers in the form of grants or below-market rate loans.
-Since 1990, we have awarded over $956 million in AHP grants to support the development, rehabilitation, or purchase of nearly 126,000 affordable homes in Arizona, California, Nevada, and other localities served by our members.
+Since 1990, we have awarded over $1 billion in AHP grants to support the development, rehabilitation, or purchase of over 132,000 affordable homes in Arizona, California, Nevada, and other localities served by our members.

 Competitive Affordable Housing Program

 We allocate at least 65% of our annual AHP funds to our competitive AHP.
 Working in partnership with community-based housing sponsors, members submit applications for specific homeownership and rental projects and programs in our annual AHP competition.
 Member financial institutions often provide direct financing to the initiatives, leveraging funds provided by other public and private sources.
 The resulting housing initiatives are remarkable for their innovative solutions to diverse housing needs.